CharleRoger/Ignition/README.md

 Controller modules are used to modify engine modules, RCS modules, and resources on a part.
 Each type of controller module can be configured with the following fields:
 - `moduleID` = Unique id of this module.
 - `propellantModuleID` = Unique id of a `ModuleIgnitionPropellant` used by this controller module (see below).
 Any number of `propellantModuleID` fields is allowed.
+- `ScaleExponent`: Exponent used to compute volume/thrust scaling for TweakScale.
+Default values are set to the TweakScale defaults, 3 for tank volume and 2.5 for engine and RCS thrust.

 #### ModuleIgnitionEngineController
 Controls propellant combinations and ignition simulation for a `ModuleEngines` with the following fields: